 Have you recently been called up for active duty?
 Are you preparing for a long-term deployment that may affect your ability to meet legal or financial commitments?
 Or are you nearing the end of your active duty service?
-If the answer to any of these questions is "yes," it's particularly important that you understand your rights—and responsibilities—under the Servicemembers Civil Relief Act (SCRA) of 2003, and amended in 2008.
+If the answer to any of these questions is "yes," it's particularly important that you understand your rights—and responsibilities—under the Servicemembers Civil Relief Act (SCRA) of 2003, which has been amended several times since then, most recently in May 2018.
 This article briefly describes the SCRA, explains how to invoke the law's protections, and tells you where to turn for legal help and more information.

 SCRA in Brief

 The primary purpose of the SCRA is to ease legal and financial burdens on military personnel and their families brought on by the demands of active duty.
 In the words of the Act, the provisions were designed to allow service members to "devote their entire energy to the defense needs of the Nation."

 SCRA extends relief to all Army, Air Force, Coast Guard, Marine Corps, and Navy service members on active duty; members of the Reserve component when serving on active duty; members of the National Guard component mobilized under federal orders for more than 30 consecutive days; and, active-duty commissioned officers of the Public Health Service and National Oceanic and Atmospheric Administration.
 A number of SCRA provisions also extend to spouses and other dependents, such as protection against eviction and relief related to the termination of residential and motor vehicle leases.

 SCRA offers a variety of provisions to help active duty personnel meet their legal and financial obligations.
 But relief under the SCRA is not always automatic.
 You must affirmatively invoke or request relief.
 That is why you should familiarize yourself with the law's provisions and work with your nearest Armed Forces Legal Assistance Office to identify and invoke any SCRA protections that apply to your particular circumstances.